The NBN & the consumer experience: scope & status

 |Handling of complaints

-A Complaints Handling Standard will specify the processes that telcos must follow in handling complaints from their customers.
+A Complaints-handling Standard will specify the processes that telcos must follow in handling complaints from their customers.
 It will also require wholesale providers, including NBN Co, to assist both retail-level telcos and the Telecommunications Industry Ombudsman in handling complaints.

-Complaints Handling Record Keeping Rules will require telcos to report data about the complaints they receive to the ACMA, so these can be monitored.
+Record-Keeping Rules will require telcos to report data about the complaints they receive to the ACMA, so these can be monitored.

-|Consultation paper released 15 March 2018
+Consultation paper released 15 March 2018

 |Intensifying our enforcement and education efforts